kotalilyy/relax-app/README.md

 # relax-app

-Take some deep breaths and relax with this app.
+Take a deep breath and relax with this app.

 ## Live Link